 Recurring Payments: Recurring Payments are payments that repeat on a fixed debit date and fixed amount.
 You have the option to set recurring payments to continue until a set maturity date.
 If the fixed debit date does not exist in a certain month, then the payment will be initiated on the last business day of the month.
 For example, if you schedule a payment for the 30th of each month, your payment for the month of February will be initiated on or before the 28th of February.
-If the payment date falls on a day other than a business day in any month, your payment will be initiated on the next business day.
-For example, if you schedule a payment on the 5th of each month, and August 5th is a Saturday, your payment for August would be initiated on August 7th (the next business day).
+If the payment date falls on a day other than a business day in any month, your payment will be initiated on the prior business day.
+For example, if you schedule a payment on the 5th of each month, and August 5th is a Saturday, your payment for August would be initiated on August 4th (the prior business day).
 Please note that the Payment Guarantee described below does not apply to a Recurring Payment if, for that specific payment, the payment date does not fall at least (5) business days prior to the bill’s actual due date.

 Your requested payments will be deducted from your account on the Scheduled Debit Date and will be processed at 8:00 a.m.
 Any bill payment requests scheduled on a weekend or holiday will be processed on the next business day.
 After the funds are debited from your account, payments are delivered to the payee either electronically or by check.
 Payments sent electronically may take up to two business days for the payee to receive.
 Checks are mailed to those payees not set up to accept electronic payments and may take five business days from the scheduled payment date for the payee to receive.
 It is your responsibility to schedule your payments in such a manner that your obligations will be paid on time.
 We recommend you enter and transmit your payment instructions at least (5) five business days before a payment is due.
 If you do not allow sufficient time, you assume full responsibility for any loss of interest, late payments or finance charges that may be imposed as a result of your failure to transmit a timely payment authorization.